testpress/streams-docs/docs/videos-uploader/javascript-uploader.md

 ### Step 4: Select files and start upload
 After you've created a file input on your webpage, you can pass those files to the uploader instance.
+You can pass an optional folder id argument to `upload` method if you'd like to upload the videos to a specific folder.

 ```html
 <script>